-distribution and going into markets where we have a competitive advantage.

 We thus need to balance our growth with gross margin development as well as with the growth of operating costs.
 The latter include among others selling and logistics costs as well as employee expenses.
-In 2019, our EBIT margin reached 1.7% compared to 1.4% in 2018.
-The growth resulted from the gross profit margin, as ASBIS retained its SG&A efficiency.
+Despite pandemics in 2020 ASBIS increased its headcount.
+Yet, ASBIS retained its SG&A efficiency which coupled with growth in gross profit sufficiently covered higher employee costs.
+As a result, in 2020, our EBIT margin reached 2.4% compared to 1.7% in 2019.
 Due to the strong standing of the Company, ASBIS does not use equity financing and finances its growth via debt and factoring.
-Overall, in 2019 our net margin reached 0.8% (versus 0.6% in 2018).
+Overall, in 2020 our net margin reached 1.5% (versus 0.8% in 2019).

 ASBIS is also a dividend paying company.
 Our dividend policy is to pay dividends at levels consistent with our growth and development plans, while maintaining a reasonable level of liquidity.
-We paid out US\$ 5.55m in dividend from 2018 earnings (US\$ 2.8m in June 2019 and an interim dividend in December 2018).
-To share with shareholders during the successful 2019, in December 2019 ASBIS paid out an interim dividend of US\$ 0.06 per share which amounted to US\$ 3.33m of cash outlay.
-BoD proposed an additional US\$ 0.075 per share dividend to be paid out from 2019 earnings (US\$ 4.2m).
-The whole dividend payment would amount to US\$ 7.5m.
+To share with shareholders, in December 2019 ASBIS paid out an interim dividend of US\$ 0.06 per share which amounted to US\$ 3.33m of cash outlay.
+The AGM approved an additional US\$ 0.075 per share dividend from 2019 earnings (US\$ 4.2m).
+The whole dividend payment amounted to US\$ 7.5m.
+In 2020, ASBIS also paid an interim dividend of US\$5.5m (US\$0.1 per share) in December.
+The BoD proposed an overall dividend per share from 2020 earnings of US\$0.3/share, i.e. including the interim dividend (pending AGM approval).

+2019 2020 NET INCOME (US\$ m)

-We are proud to be rewarded by our stakeholders for our efforts.
+We continue to be recognised by our stakeholders for our efforts.